-How will rising interest rates impact the EB-5 capital investment terms and structure?
+Which external market forces impact the EB-5 capital investment terms and structure?

 How will the demand for EB-5 visas and the number of projects seeking EB-5 capital affect future pricing?

 Depending on the terms of the legislation that is presumably enacted to extend or make permanent the Regional Center program, how will this impact the structure of EB-5 capital?